Great creative projects start with a great design brief.

 In this article, we'll give you tips on how you can create an effective design brief for your next creative project and help keep you on track.

-What’s the size of their company and how long have they been in business?
-How did they get started in this business?
-What is their product or service?
-How do their customers or clients talk about them?
+What’s the size of the company and how long has it been in business?
+What is the product or service?
+How do the customers or clients talk about them?

-Get more details: Have the client describe their business as if they just met you at a party and not at a conference trying to sell you.
+Get more details: Have the client describe their business as if they just met you at a party—instead of the sales pitch they'd give at a conference.

 People get in the habit of selling their business instead of talking about it.